 Do you offer Invisalign?

 Yes, we do.
-In fact, we have treated so many patients using Invisalign that Class 1 Orthodontics is recognised as a Diamond Elite Invisalign provider.
+In fact, we have treated so many patients using Invisalign that Class 1 Orthodontics is recognised as a Black Diamond Invisalign provider.

 Is Invisalign as good as braces?